Perfect Plank Co.

 SECTION ONE: GENERAL INFORMATION

-DESCRIPTION: Perfect Plank is a laminated wood product which is produced by (a) gluing small pieces of wood (10” to 36”) end-to-end into strips 6 to 16 feet long and (b) gluing the aforementioned strips face to face to create a finished product in widths from 12” to 48”.
+DESCRIPTION: Perfect Plank is a laminated wood product which is produced by (a) gluing small pieces of wood (10” to 36”) end-to-end into strips 6 to 16 feet long and (b) gluing the aforementioned strips face to face or edge-to-edge to create a finished product in widths from 12” to 60”.
 Perfect Plank is produced in a number of species that include both softwoods and hardwoods.
 This Material Safety Data Sheet includes Perfect Plank manufactured from Sugar Pine, Jelutong, Honduras Mahogany, Pacific Coast Maple, Western Red Cedar, Redwood, Oak, Terentang, Alder, Poplar, Meranti, Lauan, Lyptus and various other imported hardwoods from South America and Indonesia.
+All wood incorporated into Perfect Plank is kiln dried using temperatures of 150 to 155 degrees Fahrenheit (1) to assure moisture-free finished products and (2) to eliminate the presence of any biological organisms.

 OTHER INFORMATION: 530-533-7606